-To suitably perform audit engagements within a limited time frame such as that for year-end audits, engagement partners must issue concrete instructions to the assistants to engagement partners and supervise their performance as appropriate.
+To suitably perform audit engagements within a limited time frame such as that for year-end audits, engagement partners are required to provide concrete instructions to the audit staff and supervise their performance appropriately.

-The content, timing and scope of the audit work papers to be reviewed must also be suitably planned if engagement partners, etc., are to appropriately review the audit work papers.
+The content, timing and scope of the audit work papers to be reviewed should also be suitably planned so that engagement partners, etc., appropriately review the audit work papers.

-Case 2: Securing effective review
+Case 2: Ensuring effective review

-1The EQC reviewer assumed that fraud risks had been suitably identified because the engagement team had aimed, in identifying fraud risks pertaining to revenue recognition, to clarify the risks by focusing on characteristic points in understanding corporate environments.
+1The EQC reviewer assumed that fraud risks had been suitably identified because the engagement team had aimed, when identifying fraud risks pertaining to revenue recognition, to clarify the risks by focusing on characteristic points in understanding corporate environments.